kvalle/grinder-bloggpost/post.md

 In the first example, we will start easy by writing a test which makes a HTTP GET request for a single URL, and measure the response time.

 First, we need some setup.
-Like in the grinder 101 example, we start with a simple configuration file in `1.properties`.
+Like in the "hello world" example, we start with a simple configuration file in `1.properties`.

+    grinder.script = scripts/task1.py

     grinder.processes = 1
     grinder.threads = 1
     grinder.runs = 10